Gold mining in Canada: Locations

 Gold mines and gold mining in Canada have been documented in Ontario, Québec, Nova Scotia, British Columbia, New Brunswick, Northwest Territories, and Nunavut, many of the mines and locations where gold was found being either inactive or exhausted of resources.

 As of 2023, there are 127 active gold mines in Canada, most of them being located in Ontario and Quebec.
 These two provinces produce and refine most of the gold in Canada, and the most prolific mine, the Canadian Malartic Mine, is located in western Quebec.

 Types of mining

 The majority of gold extracted in Canada is due to open-pit mines and underground hard rock mining, about ninety percent.
 The last ten percent consists of placer and base metal mining.
+For example, Northern Ontario primarily consists of underground mining and is expected to increase open pit mines in future mining goals.
 Sustainable mining has been an active topic for Canadian mining and mining in general worldwide.
 There have been many abandoned mines due to open-pit and hard rock mining, which contributes to overall pollution.
+The amount of toxic metal has increased in fresh waterbodies as a result of mining.